xuan13hao/CMS/README.md

 # Content Management System

 A lightweight, Java-based Content Management System designed to help small companies and organizations manage their websites with minimal technical overhead.
-RedCMS provides an easy and cost-effective solution for content management, allowing businesses to manage and distribute their content without investing in a full-time development team.
+CMS provides an easy and cost-effective solution for content management, allowing businesses to manage and distribute their content without investing in a full-time development team.

 ## 🚀 Features